 From 2009 to 2016, there have been 2.7 million diagnosed concussions amongst high school athletes.
 With this outrageously large number being mostly from contact sports and a majority of that percentage being football, it has to be expected that even more lawsuits will come forth.
 Especially since the NCAA and NFL haven’t done anything truly proactive in preventing concussions.

 Have You Struggled From Past Concussions?

 Have you suffered from repetitive ongoing headaches?
 Is the light a little too sensitive for your taste?
 Are these effects caused by either a sports-related injury or a car accident?
 Get the financial compensation you deserve for your struggles.
-Call the Reyes Browne Reilley Personal Injury attorneys today and begin your case.
+Call the Dallas-Fort Worth car accident attorneys of Reyes Browne Reilley today and begin your case.
 You can reach us at (214) 526-7900